buggykid/rollingstonetop100/README.md

 2) MY472-Final.html - HTML output of project.
 3) rs100_data.RDS - Dataframe for Rolling Stone Magazine's 100 greatest artists.
 4) spotify10_data.RDS - Dataframe for Spotify's top 10 artist in 2023

+Special note about reruning the code:
+To knit the file or to rerun the anlysis, the user can simply load the two rds files without reruning the entire code.
+If you wish to rerun the entire code, please obtain a valid Spotify API Key.